 The Whole Story with Kate Whitney, CMO, Marley Spoon

-We talked to Kate Whitney, Chief Marketing Officer about how she uses news to constantly fill her marketing funnel with new customers.
+We talked to Kate Whitney, Chief Marketing Officer about how news can play a critical role in filling a marketing funnel with new customers.

 I don’t want to wait years for unprompted

 CMO, Marley Spoon

 “We can reach someone when they’re ready to absorb information.”

 Kate uses a two-speed marketing approach with a considerable portion of her budget allocated to attracting new customers.
 Keeping the top of her marketing funnel constantly filled is a key priority; and this is where news plays a critical role.